-There are three basic methods for applying stain remover to your carpet.
-The one you choose depends on the size and type of the stain, as well as your carpet’s fiber and care instructions.
+There are three basic methods for applying stain remover to a carpet.
+The one you choose depends on the size and type of the stain, as well as the carpet’s fiber and care instructions.

-- Spray-On: Many stain removers are spray-on formulas.
-Nothing could be easier right?
+- Many stain removers are spray-on formulas.
 Just spray, wait a few seconds to a few minutes, then wipe clean.
-In general, this is true, however, read product instructions carefully to make sure it is designed for your particular carpet or fiber surface.
+However, read product instructions carefully to make sure it is designed for a particular type of carpet or fiber surface.
 Delicate materials like wool, sisal, and cotton may require special handling or specialized products.

-- Sit and Soak: Enzyme-based formulas often need much longer to work than chemical or surfactant-based formulas and may need to sit for several hours to several days to dissolve stains completely.
-Enzyme sprays may also require additional steps, like covering the treated area with a damp cloth to speed the chemical reaction.
+- Enzyme-based formulas often need much longer to work than chemical or surfactant-based formulas and may need to sit for several hours to several days to dissolve stains completely.
+Enzyme sprays also may require additional steps, like covering the treated area with a damp cloth to speed the chemical reaction.

-- Shampoo: While sprays help target spots, concentrated liquid detergent is best for larger stained areas.
-These liquid formulas are also great for cleaning soiled rugs that can be thrown in your washing machine or hand washed.
-Again, read product instructions to determine how much water to add and what types of carpeting it is intended for.
+- While sprays help target spots, concentrated shampoo or liquid detergent is best for larger stained areas.
+These liquid formulas also are great for cleaning soiled rugs that can be thrown in a washing machine or hand-washed.
+Again, read product instructions to determine how much water to add and what types of carpeting it cleans.

-In the case of all stain removers, you’ll want to patch test your chosen product first, if possible, before spraying over a larger, more visible area.
-Find an inch or two of carpet behind your furniture, or under a rug.
-Apply the product according to instructions and wipe clean.
-Make sure no carpet color is lifted and no fiber damage is observable.
+Patch test a chosen carpet spot remover first, if possible, before spraying over a larger, more visible area.
+Find an inch or two of carpet behind furniture or under an area rug.
+Apply the product according to the instructions and wipe clean.
+Make sure no carpet color is lifted and no fiber damage is observed.

 Our Top Picks